AlMon/Book-Notes/The Pragmatic Programmer/Chapter 2 - A Pragmatic Approach/Readme.md

 - Make it easy to reuse or people won't use it.
 - Minimize secondary effects by decoupling.
 - Design components that are self-contained: independent, with a single well-defined purpose.
-- Don't rely on the properties of thing you can't control.
+- Don't rely on the properties of a thing you can't control.
 - The Decorator Pattern: add functionality to things without changing them.
 - When writing documentation, focus on the content.
 - Nothing is more dangerous than an idea if it's the only one you have.